-After completion of BPT Semester 8, students will go for 6 months of compulsory and rotatory internship in any hospital where they will maintain a log book of their tasks which will be signed by in charge at the hospital every week and the same will be submitted to the university on completion of internship.
+After completion of BPT Semester 8, all the students will go for 6 months of compulsory rotatory internship in the following departments where they will maintain a log book of their tasks which will be signed by in charge at the hospital every week and the same will be submitted to the university on completion of internship.
 Students will also present a single detailed case presentation treated during internship.